Geemjy/Geem_AA_etal_2024/README.md

 ## Description

-This repository contains the data and scripts files that used in the manuscripts.
+This repository contains the data and script files that are used in the manuscripts.

 Observational measurements: the compiled observational data